-40. The head teacher must, without delay, notify the governing board and the local authority of:

-• any permanent exclusion (including where a fixed-period exclusion is followed by a decision to permanently exclude the pupil);

-• any exclusion which would result in the pupil being excluded for a total of more than five school days (or more than ten lunchtimes) in a term; and

-• any exclusion which would result in the pupil missing a public examination or national curriculum test.
+- 40. The head teacher must, without delay, notify the governing board and the local authority of: - any permanent exclusion (including where a fixed-period exclusion is followed by a decision to permanently exclude the pupil); - any exclusion which would result in the pupil being excluded for a total of more than five school days (or more than ten lunchtimes) in a term; and - any exclusion which would result in the pupil missing a public examination or national curriculum test. - 41.
+The head teacher must also notify the local authority and governing board once per term of any other exclusions not already notified. - 42.
+Notifications must include the reason(s) for the exclusion and the duration of any fixed-period exclusion. - 43.
+In addition, within 14 days of a request, a governing board must provide to the Secretary of State and (in the case of maintained schools and PRUs) the local authority, information about any exclusions within the last 12 months. - 44.
+For a permanent exclusion, if the pupil lives outside the local authority area in which the school is located, the head teacher must also notify the pupil's 'home authority' of the exclusion and the reason(s) for it without delay.

-&lt;sup>12 Section 51A Education Act 2002 and regulations made under that section.
+&lt;sup>13 Section 51A Education Act 2002 and regulations made under that section.